ls1intum/Artemis/README-DEV.md

 Docker can be used to setup development containers for MySQL, Bitbucket, Bamboo and JIRA.

 1. Install Docker and `docker-compose`
-2. Run `docker-compose -f src/main/docker/dev.yml`.
+2. Run `docker-compose -f src/main/docker/dev.yml up`.
 3. This will startup the following containers.
 By accessing the first time you need to setup a license and an admin user.
     1. Bitbucket: [http://127.0.0.1:7990](http://127.0.0.1:7990)
     2. Bamboo: [http://127.0.0.1:8085](http://127.0.0.1:8085)